slact/nchan/README.md

   arguments: 1
   default: `(none)`
   context: server, location
   > Defines a location as redis statistics endpoint.
 GET requests to this location produce a JSON response with detailed listings of total Redis command times and number of calls, broken down by node and command type.
-USeful for making graphs about Redis performance.
+Useful for making graphs about Redis performance.
 Can be set with nginx variables.

 - **nchan_redis_upstream_stats_disconnected_timeout**
   arguments: 1